Melanoma

 - Actionable Genotyping: BRAF V600 (50%), NRAS (28%), c-KIT (rare) guide targeted therapy

-- Evidence Gap: Prospective trials testing whether ctDNA-guided treatment improves survival are ongoing
+- Evidence Gap: Prospective trials testing whether ctDNA-guided treatment selection improves survival are ongoing

 Evidence-Based Application Strategy